wilsonmar/oss-perf/tableau.md

    The site also provides a link to a transcript pdf of the video.

-   PROTIP: The video webpage provides a link to save the MP4 video file so you can download it for viewing since the web presentation automatically jumps back to the beginning after long pauses.
+   PROTIP: The video webpage provides a link to save the MP4 video file so you can download it for viewing since the web presentation automatically jumps back to the beginning after long pauses, and doesn't show the entire screen until it's maximized.
+Annoying.
    Registration is required for this action.

    Below are time codes to the video and links to comments in this page: